-Character Education Lesson Plans UPDATE Nov 12, 2019: Progress Report cards and Mid-terms are going home.
-Parent-teacher interviews are around the corner.
+Character Education Lesson Plans UPDATE Nov 28, 2019: Whoa.
+FREE Black Friday lesson about critical thinking when online shopping… and a BLACK Friday sale on this Character Education lesson plan.
 How will you help your students to develop a growth mindset and improve?

 Character Education lesson plans are not just for those of us who teach life skills, advisory, or homeroom.